jralph/jQuery-Tabs/README.md

 - ~~Addd `active` or `tab-active` class to currently open tab link and tab.~~
 - ~~Add oncomplete callback option.~~
 - ~~Add `minified` version of `tabs.js`~~
-- Create as grunt package to ease building procedure and minifying.
+- ~~Create as grunt package to ease building procedure and minifying.~~
-- Add option to set default tab via # paramater in url.
+- ~~Add option to set default tab via # paramater in url.~~
-- On tab open, add true/false option to append tab id to url.
-- When above is true, use HTML5 history api.
+- Enable usage with HTML5 history api.